Regardless of what the future holds, it’s clear the financial industry is facing ever-tightening regulations and the increased cost of compliance.

 The rapidly changing business environment has caused many owners of small broker-dealers to reevaluate their current operating structure.
 Many are coming to the conclusion the perceived reward of running a broker-dealer is no longer worth the risk.

-Operating as a branch manager lets them focus on what they do best – serving clients, recruiting advisors and helping them grow their business.
+Operating as a branch manager lets them focus on what they do best – serving clients, recruiting and helping them grow their business.